lescai-teaching/rnaseq-tutorial/docs/de_rstudio.md

 write.csv(normalised_counts, file = "de_results/normalised_counts.csv")
 ```

-The `results()` function in DESeq2 is used to extract the results of the differential expression analysis.
+The `results()` function in DESeq2 is used to extract the results of the DE analysis.
 This function takes the `dds` object as input and returns a DataFrame containing the results of the analysis:

 - **baseMean**: the average expression level of the gene across all samples;
 - **log2FoldChange**: the log2 fold change of the gene between the condition of interest and the reference level;
 - **lfcSE**: the standard error of the log2 fold change;
 - **stat**: the Wald statistic, which is used to calculate the p-value;
 - **pvalue**: the p-value from the Wald test indicates the probability of observing the measured difference in gene expression (log2 fold change) by chance, assuming no true difference exists (null hypothesis).
 A low p-value suggests that the observed expression change between samples is unlikely due to random chance, so we can reject the null hypothesis;
-- **padj**: the adjusted p-value, which takes into account multiple testing corrections, using the Benjamini-Hochberg method to control the false discovery rate (FDR);
+- **padj**: the adjusted p-value, which takes into account multiple testing corrections, using the Benjamini-Hochberg method to control the false discovery rate;

 By default, the `results()` function returns the results for all genes in the analysis with an adjusted p-value below a specific FDR cutoff, set by default to 0.1.
 This threshold can be modified with the parameter `alpha`.
-The `results()` function can also be customised to extract specific columns or rows of interest and can also be used to filter the results based on certain criteria (minimum log2 fold change or a maximum adjusted p-value) or to set a specific contrast.
-The `contrast` argument in the `results()` function is used to specify the contrast of interest for which the results should be extracted.
+The `results()` function can also be customised to filter the results based on certain criteria (log2 fold change or padj) or to set a specific contrast.
 A contrast is a specific comparison between two or more levels of a factor, such as the comparison between the treatment and control groups.
 The order of the contrast names determines the direction of the fold change that is reported in the results.
 Specifically, the first level of the contrast is the condition of interest and the second level is the reference level.
-Notice that in the tutorial the contrast is already correct.
+Notice that in this tutorial the contrast is already correctly specified.

 ```r
 #### Extract results table from the dds object ####